uraimo/Awesome-Swift-Playgrounds/README.md

 ## PlaygroundBooks
 *Playgrounds that can be run on your iPad*

+* [Guilloche Pattern Playground Book](https://github.com/TheWildHorse/GuillochePlayground) - Learn more about this pattern you see every day, but probably never knew it was really carefully designed. 🍁
+* [Accessibility](https://github.com/xReee/wwdc2018) - Accessibility for iOS developers. 🍁
+* [TJBot Playground](https://github.com/jweisz/tjbot-playground) - Swift Playground for interacting with IBM's TJBot. 🍁
 * [Tree Trouble Playbook](https://github.com/joelrorseth/Tree-Trouble) - An interactive Swift Playground Book about Binary Search Trees.
 * [Auto Pong](https://github.com/cardoso/AutoPong) - A tutorial to implement a pong based on a simple AI.
 * [Neural Network Playground](https://github.com/hetelek/Neural-Network-Playground) - A neural network Swift playground, with no third party dependencies.